Multi-dimensional data is the ultimate proptech market hedge

-According to PitchBook, U.S. real estate startup investment plummeted from $11.1 billion in 2021 to just $3.7 billion last year.2 In this tighter climate, a better pitch deck is no longer enough to secure a Series B or C. Capital is now flowing exclusively toward efficiency-first companies; those that can prove lower customer acquisition costs (CAC), higher lifetime value (LTV), and, most importantly, a sophisticated handle on risk.
+Recent headlines paint a sobering picture.
+According to PitchBook, U.S. real estate startup investment plummeted from $11.1 billion in 2021 to just $3.7 billion last year.1 In this tighter climate, a better pitch deck is no longer enough to secure Series B or C funding.
+Capital is now flowing exclusively toward efficiency-first companies, including those that can prove lower customer acquisition costs (CAC), higher lifetime value (LTV), and, most importantly, a sophisticated handle on risk.

-The death of the "average" estimate
+The end of the "average" estimate

 The downfall of many real estate proptechs can be traced back to a reliance on macro assumptions.
 When capital was cheap, you could afford to be slightly off on a home’s valuation or its long-term maintenance costs.
 But as interest rates rose, the margin for error evaporated.

+If your property data isn't multi-dimensional, you are essentially flying a plane through a storm without radar.
 In 2026 and beyond, the ultimate hedge against a downturn is data granularity.
 Investors are no longer asking, "How many users do you have?"
-They are asking, "How accurately can you predict the performance of a single rooftop?"
+They're asking, "How accurately can you predict the performance of a single rooftop?"

 Efficiency as the new growth engine